10 Game Changing Business Proposal Ideas from Creative Business Owners

 If you’re struggling with your business proposals and are looking to better understand the whole process, this is the blog for you.

-Here are ten of the most creative business proposal ideas from some of the best companies around.
+We’ve collected ten of the most creative business proposal ideas from some of the best companies around.

 If there’s one industry you wouldn’t think would be at the forefront of proposal design and innovation, it’s probably the Painting and Decorating industry.

-As part of his business proposal idea he includes a helpful checklist so you can easily compare his painting service to that of anyone else.
+As part of his business proposal idea, he includes a helpful checklist so you can easily compare his painting service to that of anyone else.
 This is how it looked:

 Now not only is he plugging all the things they do, accreditations they’ve won etc but even if another painter ticks every single box, he would still only be just as good as Tony’s firm.

 Absolutely masterful frame control there.

 When you include something like this in your business proposal, it elevates your services to a new level.

 Not only are you showing your professionalism and authority amongst the competition, but also that you have a great business plan.
 Make your small business stand out with this genius tip.

 A simple thing with a deep psychological impact.
 Sampath, a growth consultant changed an otherwise normal piece of copy on the cover of his business proposal and created an awesome moment.